yosu/phx_new_yosu/README.md

 - Use short UUIDs with custom schema module
 - Use utc_datetime_usec for timestamps
-- Use credo and styler for static analysis and formatter
+- Use credo for static analysis and formatter
+- Add `mix check` alias to check compile, format, unlocked dependencies and credo

 ## Installation